migration

 Are you using Office Ally as a clearinghouse, a PM, or both?

-A clearinghouse-only relationship means your team submits 837 files through Service Center and retrieves 835 ERAs, but patient records live somewhere else — a standalone EHR, a separate PM, or a spreadsheet-driven workflow.
-The migration from this configuration is operationally lighter.
-Your patient and ledger data does not need to move through an Office Ally export.
-The work is almost entirely payer enrollment: decommission the Service Center trading-partner connections, establish Stedi as your new clearinghouse, re-enroll the payers that require a separate EDI enrollment, and run a parallel period to confirm claim submissions and ERA retrieval are clean.
-You will still need to extract historical ERA files from Service Center before closing the account, because Office Ally does not document a retention window for former customers.
+**Clearinghouse-only** means your team submits 837 files through Service Center and retrieves 835 ERAs, while patient records live elsewhere.
+This migration is lighter: your patient and ledger data does not move through an Office Ally export.
+The work is almost entirely payer enrollment.
+Decommission the Service Center trading-partner connections, establish Stedi as the new clearinghouse, re-enroll the payers that require separate EDI enrollment, and run a parallel period to confirm clean claim submission and ERA retrieval.
+Extract historical ERA files from Service Center before closing the account; Office Ally does not document a retention window for former customers.

-A Practice Mate relationship means your team uses Office Ally as a combined clearinghouse and practice management system.
-Patient demographics, insurance information, authorizations, scheduling, charge entry, claim status, and ERA posting all flow through the same platform.
-This migration has a data extraction project in front of the enrollment project.
-Patient demographics export directly in CSV format.
-Claim history and financial reports export to Excel.
-Appointments and clinical charts require you to contact Office Ally support and request the export — they do not self-serve from within Practice Mate.
-None of these exports carry billing open-claim state forward.
-Denied claims in flight, appeal documentation, follow-up notes, and unposted ERAs at the time of cutover stay in Practice Mate; the migration path for those is to work them down or document them into a handoff before you close the account.
+**Practice Mate** means Office Ally is your combined clearinghouse and practice management system, with demographics, insurance, authorizations, scheduling, charge entry, claim status, and ERA posting all in one platform.
+Here a data extraction project comes first.
+Demographics export directly to CSV, and claim history and financial reports export to Excel.
+Appointments and clinical charts require a support request; they do not self-serve from Practice Mate.
+None of these exports carry open-claim state forward.
+Denied claims in flight, appeal documentation, follow-up notes, and unposted ERAs stay in Practice Mate.
+Work them down or document them into a handoff before you close the account.

-A hybrid relationship is also common: some client practices on Practice Mate, others whose EHR pushes claims into Service Center directly, perhaps a few using a third-party PM that connects through the Office Ally payer gateway.
-Map each client practice to its actual usage pattern before building a migration plan.
-The answer is usually not uniform across the book.
+**Hybrid** is also common: some client practices on Practice Mate, others whose EHR pushes claims into Service Center directly, a few using a third-party PM through the Office Ally payer gateway.
+Map each client practice to its actual usage pattern before building a plan.
+The answer is rarely uniform across the book.

-If you want a fuller comparison of how these configurations stack up before committing to a switch, the Office Ally comparison page covers pricing mechanics, workflow gaps, and stack-role differences in depth.
+For a fuller view of how these configurations compare before you commit to a switch, the Office Ally comparison page covers pricing mechanics, workflow gaps, and stack-role differences.

-Office Ally's cost structure introduces a wrinkle that most migration timelines do not account for.
-Because Service Center has no contract and no cancellation fee, there is a temptation to treat it as an on-off switch — move to Medi, close the Office Ally account, done.
-That works for the clearinghouse relationship if enrollment is complete and the parallel period confirms everything.
-It does not work if Practice Mate holds claim history you have not extracted, ERAs you have not downloaded, or open claims still being worked.
+Office Ally's cost structure adds a wrinkle most timelines miss.
+Because Service Center has no contract and no cancellation fee, it is tempting to treat the move as an on-off switch: cut over to Medi, close the account, done.
+That works for a clearinghouse relationship once enrollment is complete and the parallel period confirms everything.
+It fails if Practice Mate holds claim history you have not extracted, ERAs you have not downloaded, or open claims still being worked.
 Access to historical data depends on the account staying open.
-Close it too early and the history is gone.
+Close it early and the history is gone.

 What Office Ally actually exports

-The exports that come out of Office Ally without a support request are narrower than most billing companies expect going in.
+The exports that come out without a support request are narrower than most billing companies expect.

-Patient demographics export directly from Practice Mate in CSV or Excel format, and this is the cleanest transfer.
-The file structure is standard enough that most receiving platforms can ingest it with minimal reformatting, though column mapping always needs to be verified practice by practice.
+**Patient demographics** export directly from Practice Mate to CSV or Excel, and this is the cleanest transfer.
+The structure is standard enough that most receiving platforms ingest it with minimal reformatting, though column mapping still needs verification practice by practice.

-Claim history exports through Practice Mate's reporting module as Excel-compatible files.
-You can filter by date range and apply basic parameters, but the output is a flat report — not a structured data format that can be re-imported as live claims into another system.
-The value of this export is historical reference and A/R aging continuity, not claim portability.
+**Claim history** exports through Practice Mate's reporting module as Excel-compatible files.
+You can filter by date range and apply basic parameters, but the output is a flat report, not a structured format you can re-import as live claims.
+Its value is historical reference and A/R aging continuity.
 Import it as read-only reference data, not as working claims.

-ERA files download from Service Center in two formats: a raw 835 ANSI file and a human-readable text version.
-Office Ally packages them as a zip file, accessible by date through the Download EOB/ERA interface.
+**ERA files** download from Service Center in two formats: a raw 835 ANSI file and a human-readable text version, packaged as a zip accessible by date through the Download EOB/ERA interface.
 These are your posted payment records.
-Export them by month before closing the Service Center account.
+Export them by month before closing the account.
 The 835 files are the machine-readable archive; the text files are for staff reference.
 Keep both.

-Appointments and clinical charts from Practice Mate or EHR 24/7 require a support request to Office Ally.
-They do not export on demand.
-Office Ally will deliver them in Excel or CSV format when requested, but the timeline for fulfillment is not documented publicly.
-Submit the request early in the migration process, not the week before cutover.
+**Appointments and clinical charts** from Practice Mate or EHR 24/7 require a support request.
+Office Ally delivers them in Excel or CSV when asked, but the fulfillment timeline is not documented publicly.
+Submit the request early, not the week before cutover.

-What does not export at all: open-claim follow-up notes, in-flight denial tracking, appeal documentation tied to specific claims, custom per-payer scrub rules, and the working state of any claim that is mid-adjudication at the time of export.
-These are either screen-captured and added to a handoff document, re-entered manually into Medi, or left in Place Mate under a read-only legacy access window.
+**What does not export at all:** open-claim follow-up notes, in-flight denial tracking, appeal documentation tied to specific claims, custom per-payer scrub rules, and the working state of any claim mid-adjudication at export time.
+Screen-capture these into a handoff document, re-enter them manually into Medi, or leave them in Practice Mate under a read-only legacy access window.

-One critical operational note: Office Ally does not publicly document how long it retains data for inactive or closed accounts.
-Before closing the account, download every ERA file you will need, export every report you reference in client reporting, and confirm that the exported files open and display correctly.
+One operational note.
+Office Ally does not publicly document how long it retains data for inactive or closed accounts.
+Before closing, download every ERA file you will need, export every report you reference in client reporting, and confirm the exported files open and display correctly.
 Do not assume you can come back later.

 Migration planning checklist